 The good news is that unlike sharks, mosquitoes are easier to repel, and most mosquito-borne diseases can be avoided with vaccinations.
 Of course the trick is getting these vaccinations to the people who need them the most.

 In his personal blog, Bill Gates shared the infographic below devoted to "these flying masters of mayhem," and he also writes about some of the work being done around the world to eradicate them.

-Now, that would be amazing.
+Eradicating them would be an amazing feat.
 Then the only thing left for humans to worry about would be humans, themselves.
-And there is no vaccine for that.
+And there's no vaccine for that.